Chapter 23:

 ‘…It’s still morning.’

 Honey hugged Mutsuki’s face anyway.
-Mutsuki is utterly defeated by cuteness.
+Mutsuki was utterly defeated by cuteness.

 A shadow passed overhead.
 Wings fluttered.
-Kojiro swooped down, landing with razor-sharp precision, smirking like a samurai in training.
+Kojiro swooped down and landed with razor-sharp precision.

 Mutsuki pointed upward.
 ‘Air-only high-five.’